Grayslake Community HS District 127:

 - If a website is blocked at school, then it will also be blocked when a student is out of school.

 - If an educationally valuable website is blocked, students should contact their teachers to request the site be unblocked.

-- Chromebooks seamlessly integrate with the Google Apps for Education suite of productivity and collaboration tools.
+- Chromebooks seamlessly integrate with the GSuite for Education suite of productivity and collaboration tools.
 This suite includes Google Drive, Docs, Spreadsheets, Presentations, Drawings, Forms, etc.

 - All student work is stored in the cloud.

 - Students are allowed to install appropriate educational Chrome web apps and extension.
 The Grayslake Community High School District 127 Acceptable Use Policy applies to all Chrome web apps and extensions individually added by the student.

 - If a student has questions about whether an application is appropriate for school, he/she may ask a teacher or an administrator in the building.

 The District will maintain a log of all students and assigned Chromebooks.
 The log includes the Chromebook serial number, District 127 asset tag number, student name, and the local student ID.